 The Fast-Track to Greatness?

-And this is a HUGE thing that needs attention.
+And this is a huge thing that needs attention.

 To repeat: A non-Jew of Jew-hating lineage (i.e., many Ukrainians) can acquire cultural & social superiority over fully shomer Torah & mitzvot Jews (including tzaddikim) simply by waving the magic wand of army “service.”

-Do you think that’s a coincidence of propaganda?
+And do you think that’s a coincidence?

 I don’t.
 Definitely not.